-Summary 2019: The New Zoning Ordinance contains standards for proposed development and new land uses in coastal, geological, and fire hazards.
-Additionally, regulations creating an "-AE" Airport Environs Overlay District are also included within the New Zoning Ordinance.
-Upon adoption of the new zoning code, which is expected to occur in early 2020, the City will have fully implemented this implementation action of the General Plan, Safety Element.
+Summary 2020: The NZO, adopted on March 3, 2020 and codified as Title 17 of the Goleta Municipal Code, contains standards for proposed development and new land uses in coastal, geological, and fire hazards.
+Additionally, regulations creating an "-AE" Airport Environs Overlay District are also included within the now codified Title 17.